fifemon/dump-es-parquet/README.md

 Dump data from Elasticsearch or Opensearch to parquet files, one file per index.

+A columnar dataframe is built in memory using [Polars](https://docs.pola.rs/), then written out to parquet with zstd compression.

-Nested fields are represented as Structs, unles `--flatten` is provided, in which case fields are flattened into the top-level by separating field names with underscores.
+Nested fields are represented as Structs, unles `--flatten` is provided, in which case fields are flattened into the top-level by combining field names with underscores.
 Flattening is recommended when working with multiple indices that have dynamic mapping, as columns can then be merged across files - different structs cannot easily be merged.

 ## Usage